Rush Limbaugh here behind the Golden EIB microphone, the telephone number.

 You know I'm not exaggerating on this point.

-That the truth is the man embodies the American spirit.
+The truth is the man embodies the American spirit.

-He's freedom loving, independent, willing to fight for what he believes in.
+He's freedom-loving, independent, willing to fight for what he believes in.

-And I I couldn't be more humbled or more honored to be standing with him in this cause.
+And I couldn't be more humbled or more honored to be standing with him in this cause.

-Well, I look, I know where you're coming from.
+Look, I know where you're coming from.

-It if it didn't humble you, you wouldn't be the kind of person that you are.
+If it didn't humble you, you wouldn't be the kind of person that you are.

-And it's it's all to your credit.
+And it's all to your credit.

 He's not a politician.

-You made that point.
+You made that point, Lynn.

 He's not a politician.